Z-Kit-Team/Z-Kit/README.md

 <h2 align="center"> Z-Kit is a fully unblockable proxy suite.</h2>

-> [!IMPORTANT]
+> [!INFO]
-> If you like my website, or use code from it for your own project, consider giving it a star! :3
+> If you would like to host your own Z-Kit instance, check out [this link](https://github.com/Z-Kit-Team/Z-Kit/blob/main/INSTANCES.md)!

 ## Features
 ```